OlivierSohn/hamazed/BACKLOG.md

 - try round instead of square for walls.

 - go back and forth in time.

-- display debug infos in a nice way when using the terminal : overlay,

 - store update time in deadlines, to replace "while we are under the budget" by "if curTimeSpent + foreseenTimeSpent < budget then update this deadline"